 - Registered Physical Therapist (RPT)

-In the United States, there were 239,800 jobs for Physical Therapist in 2016.
+In 2016, there was an estimated number of 239,800 jobs in the United States for Physical Therapist.
 New jobs are being produced at a rate of 28% which is above the national average.
 The Bureau of Labor Statistics predicts 67,100 new jobs for Physical Therapist by 2026.
-Due to new job openings and attrition, there will be an average of 17,700 job openings in this field each year.
+The BLS estimates 17,700 yearly job openings in this field.

 The states with the most job growth for Physical Therapist (PT) are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Kansas, or Maine.
 These states have the worst job growth for this type of profession.